TKA0329/reaction-kinetics-simulator/README.md

 Inspired by *Solen and Harb’s Introduction to Chemical Engineering*, with close attention to maintain accuracy

+This was my first major Python project.
+I started learning Python in May 2025, and by July I had built this simulator.
+I’ve since kept refining it.

 ## Functions:
 1. Calculate rate constant (k) using:
     - Rate & concentration